 A Published Blog

-A blog is a set of articles written in first-person about your real progress as a Spanish learner.
+Set up a blog by writing articles in first-person about your real progress as a Spanish learner.
 It’s an interesting twist on a journal because with this option you can gain followers and get comments on your writing.

 The benefit of publishing your journey is that you can interact with readers.
-You can ask for comments on a theme, (in Spanish), share it with a classmate and even use it to share other parts of your life.
+You can ask for comments on a theme (in Spanish, even!), share it with a classmate, and use it to share other parts of your life.
 Be ready for the critics and enjoy the fans.
 If it’s your goal to improve as a writer, a blog is a great place to start.

 What to Write and Why